census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Node.js/stackdriver-trace.md

 Stackdriver Trace automatically analyzes all of your application's traces to generate in-depth latency reports to surface performance degradations, and can capture traces from all of your VMs, containers, or Google App Engine projects.

-Stackdriver Monitoring provides visibility into the performance, uptime, and overall health of cloud-powered applications.
-Stackdriver collects metrics, events, and metadata from Google Cloud Platform, Amazon Web Services, hosted uptime probes, application instrumentation, and a variety of common application components including Cassandra, Nginx, Apache Web Server, Elasticsearch, and many others.

-Stackdriver ingests that data and generates insights via dashboards, charts, and alerts.
-Stackdriver alerting helps you collaborate by integrating with Slack, PagerDuty, HipChat, Campfire, and more.

 OpenCensus Node.js has support for this exporter available, distributed through NPM package [@opencensus/exporter-stackdriver](https://www.npmjs.com/package/@opencensus/exporter-stackdriver)

 {{% notice tip %}}